danilashtefan/SkinCareClient/README.md

 In the frames of this Project, the students were  engaged in developing a mobile face care application that will help users to track the state of their skin.

 # Functionality description
 User is able to access application via the email registration.
-After the email is successfully verified
+After the email is successfully verified, user is able to access his profile.
+On the main page user is able to see some of his previous analysis.
+Via tapping on it, the page with detailed description is opened. "+" button will open the gallery, from where user will be able to upload on the images for the analysis.
+User will be able to receive the results later, pressing the "Box" item.